zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 - @StateObject
 - @EnvironmentObject

-^Another important lesson is that SwiftUI is state-driven ^We don't tell our views to subscribe and unsubscribe to things, SwiftUI does this automatically ^These are some of the property wrappers that we can use to change state in SwiftUI.
+^Another important lesson is that change with SwiftUI is state-driven ^We don't directly tell our views to change, or subscribe and unsubscribe for events, SwiftUI does this automatically ^Instead we use a few special property wrappers like the one shown here, that SwiftUI handle for us.
-^The curious part is that most of the properties declared this way can only be changed within the view that declares them, so how can a view change something that belongs to another view?
+^The curious part is that when a view owns a state, only that view can change it, no view model or other views can change it.
+So how can views change state belonging to other views?

 ---

 [.text: #fff, text-scale(1.5)]
+[.build-lists: true]

 # New View communication